helloojohn/qr-code-component/README.md

-# Frontend Mentor - QR code component solution
+# Genesys Learnable - Animal card solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Animal card task on learnable 2022](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+Learnable internship is a 6 months program that help newbies learn and improve their coding skills by building realistic projects.

 ## Table of contents